Discovery of AI Components

 Overview

-This article aims to explain how to use AI Frameworks and also touches upon its current limitations.
+This article explains how to use AI Components and also touches upon its current limitations.

 Prerequisites